aashi-yadav/AirbnbClone/README.md

 # Project1
-#it is netflix page made with HTML,CSS.
+#it is netflix page made with HTML and CSS.